-- To prevent and/or treat osteoporosis in postmenopausal women and men, national guidelines recommend adeguate calcium and vitamin D intake, weight bearing exercise, cessation of smoking, and limiting alcohol intake (ACOG 2012 [reaffirmed in 2016], Adler et al 2016, Buckley et al 2017, Camacho et al 2016, Cosman et al 2014, Qaseem et al 2017, Watts et al 2012). - Within the various treatment guidelines for osteoporosis in men and women, there is general agreement that treatment is indicated for patients > 50 years of age who have experienced a hip or vertebral fracture or have a bone density Tscore ≤ -2.5 (Adler et al 2016, Camacho et al 2016, Cosman et al 2014, North American Menopause Society 2010, Qaseem et al 2017, Watts et al 2012). - Bisphosphonates are generally considered first-line therapy.
-Clinical trials have not consistently shown one agent to be more effective than another. - While some national guidelines recommend denosumab as an alternative to bisphosphonates (ACOG 2012), the American Association of Clinical Endocrinologists (AACE) recommends denosumab as an optional first-line treatment in postmenopausal women (Camacho et al 2016). - Teriparatide is generally reserved for patients at high risk for fractures, or unable to tolerate or manage therapy with oral bisphosphonates (ACOG 2012, Camacho et al 2016, Watts et al 2012).
-Osteoporosis guidelines have yet to be updated to include abaloparatide, the most recently approved parathyroid hormone analog. - Although calcitonin and raloxifene are approved for osteoporosis, they are not considered first-line therapies due to AEs, less evidence of efficacy, and/or route of administration.
+- To prevent and/or treat osteoporosis in postmenopausal women and men, national guidelines recommend adequate calcium and vitamin D intake, weight bearing exercise, cessation of smoking, and limiting alcohol intake (ACOG 2012 [reaffirmed in 2019], Adler et al 2016, Buckley et al 2017, Camacho et al 2016, Conley 2020, Cosman et al 2014, Eastell et al 2019, Qaseem et al 2017, Watts et al 2012). - Within the various treatment guidelines for osteoporosis in men and women, there is general agreement that treatment is indicated for patients > 50 years of age who have experienced a hip or vertebral fracture or have a bone density Tscore ≤ -2.5 (Adler et al 2016, Camacho et al 2016, Cosman et al 2014, Eastell et al 2019, North American Menopause Society 2010, Qaseem et al 2017, Watts et al 2012). - Bisphosphonates (alendronate, ibandronate, risedronate, and zoledronic acid) are generally considered first-line therapy.
+Clinical trials have not consistently shown one agent to be more effective than another.
+Because etidronate is not approved for the indication of prevention or treatment of osteoporosis, many guidelines do not recommend its use (ACOG 2012, Adler et al 2016, Camacho et al 2016, Cosman et al 2014, Qaseem et al 2017, Watts et al 2012). - While some national guidelines recommend denosumab as an alternative to bisphosphonates (ACOG 2012, Eastell et al 2019), the American Association of Clinical Endocrinologists (AACE) recommends denosumab as an optional first-line treatment in postmenopausal women (Camacho et al 2016). - Teriparatide is generally reserved for patients at high risk for fractures, or unable to tolerate or manage therapy with oral bisphosphonates (ACOG 2012, Camacho et al 2016, Eastell et al 2019, Watts et al 2012).
+The Endocrine society has recommended abaloparatide or teriparatide as treatment options in postmenopausal women at very high risk of fracture (Eastell et al 2019). - Although calcitonin and raloxifene are approved for osteoporosis, they are not considered first-line therapies due to AEs. less evidence of efficacy, and/or route of administration. - A recent guideline from the American Society for Bone and Mineral Research (ASBMR) specifically geared toward secondary fracture prevention in patients 65 years of age and older recommends the following for pharmacologic therapy (Conley et al 2020): - Oral alendronate or risedronate as first-line treatment (considered well-tolerated and available at a low cost).
+Intravenous zoledronic acid or subcutaneous denosumab are recommended if oral bisphosphonates cannot be used. - Patients at high-risk (specifically after vertebral fractures): consider anabolic therapies in consultation with a specialist. - Optimal duration of treatment is unknown but general recommendation is 3 to 5 years due to potential risk of rare adverse events that increase with longer duration of treatment. - Consider risks and monitor for atypical femoral fractures and osteonecrosis of the jaw. - Patients with chronic kidney disease (CKD) grades 3a to 3b with parathyroid hormone in the normal range and osteoporosis and/or high risk of fracture should receive treatment similar to that of the general population (Ketteler et al 2018). - According to the Endocrine Society guideline for Paget's disease, treatment with bisphosphonates is recommended for most patients with active or symptomatic Paget's disease who are at risk of future complications.
+A single 5 mg dose of intravenous zoledronic acid is recommended as the preferred initial agent in patients with no contraindications (Singer et al 2014).